 The 307 code replaces the 302 in HTTP1.1 and could be seen as the only ‘true’ redirect.
 You can use a 307 redirect if you need to temporarily redirect a URL to a new one while keeping the original request method intact.
 A 307 looks a lot like a 302, except that it tells specifically that the URL has a temporary new location.
 The request can change over time, so the client has to keep using the original URL when making new requests.

 A 403 tells the browser that the requested content is forbidden for the user.
-If they don’t have the correct credentials to log in, this content stays forbidden for that user.
+If they don’t have the correct login credentials, this content stays forbidden for that user.

 404: Not Found

-As one of the most visible status codes, the 404 HTTP header code is also one of the most important ones.
-When a server returns a 404 error, you know that the content has not been found and is probably deleted.
-Try not to bother visitors with these messages, so fix these errors as soon as possible.
-Use a redirect to send visitors from the old URL to a new article or page that has related content.
+As one of the most visible status codes, the 404 HTTP header code is also one of the most important.
+When a server returns a 404 error, you know the content has not been found and is probably deleted.
+Try not to bother visitors with these messages, so fix these errors when you can.
+Use a redirect to send visitors from the old URL to a new article or page with related content.

-Monitor these 404 messages in Google Search Console at Crawl errors and try to keep them to the lowest amount possible.
+Monitor these 404 messages in Google Search Console and keep them to the lowest amount possible.
 A lot of 404 errors might be seen by Google as a sign of bad maintenance.
 Which in return might influence your overall rankings.
-If your page is broken and in fact should be gone from your site, a 410 sends a clearer signal to Google.
+If your page is broken and should be gone from your site, a 410 sends a clearer signal to Google.

 The result from a 410 status code is the same as a 404 since the content has not been found.
-However, with a 410 you tell search engines that you deleted the requested content, thus it’s much more specific than a 404.
+However, with a 410, you tell search engines that you deleted the requested content.
+Thus, it’s much more specific than a 404.
 In a way, you order search engines to remove the URL from the index.
-Before you permanently delete something from your site, ask yourself if there is an equivalent of the page somewhere.
-If so, make a redirect, if not maybe you shouldn’t delete it and just improve it.
+Before permanently deleting something from your site, ask yourself if there is an equivalent of the page somewhere.
+If so, make a redirect.
+If not, maybe you shouldn’t delete it and just improve it.

 451: Unavailable for Legal Reasons

-A rather new addition, the 451 HTTP status code shows that the requested content has been deleted because of legal reasons.
+The 451 HTTP status code shows that the requested content was deleted for legal reasons.
 If you received a takedown request or a judge ordered you to take specific content offline, you should use this code to tell search engines what happened to the page.

 500: Internal Server Error

-A 500 error is a generic error message saying that the server encountered an unexpected condition that prevented it from fulfilling the request, without getting specific on what caused it.
-These errors could come from anywhere, maybe your web host is doing something funny or a script on your site is malfunctioning.
+A 500 error is a generic message saying the server encountered an unexpected condition.
+This prevented it from fulfilling the request without determining what caused it.
+These errors could come from anywhere.
+Maybe your web host is doing something funny, or a script on your site is malfunctioning.
 Check your server’s logs to see where things go wrong.

 503: Service Unavailable